-1. To move the carriage forward, push the forward/reverse switch forward and turn the feed rate switch clockwise.
+1. To move the carriage forward, push the drum switch handle or wireless transmitter joy-stick forward and turn the feed rate switch clockwise.

 HINT: To get a straight cut in the first part of the board, feed the blade into the log at a slow speed.
 This stops the blade from flexing and dipping up or down.
 Turn the carriage feed rate switch to a slow speed until the whole width of the blade has entered the cut.
 Then use the carriage feed rate switch to increase the feed rate as desired.
 Maximum feed rate varies with width and hardness of the wood.
 Over-feeding results in engine and blade wear, and also produces a wavy cut.